srnsw/metadata/README.md

-# Metadata Registry (REMIXED!)
+# Metadata Registry

-The Metadata Registry is an expanding registry of metadata terms used in State Records NSW's digital archives.
+The Digital Archives Metadata Registry is a publicly accessible web service that:

+- allows Digital Archives staff to progressively register preferences for published metadata terms (e.g. Dublin Core) to represent common metadata elements in the digital archives
+- allows Digital Archives staff to progressively coin new terms (by providing a URI and description) to represent metadata elements in the digital archives for which no suitable published term can be identified
+- informs NSW government agencies wishing to transfer digital archives of State Records' metadata preferences
+- informs users accessing the digital archives of the full set of searchable metadata fields in the system
+- provides a 'best practice' reference for NSW government agencies wishing to standardise metadata used in agency recordkeeping systems
+- provides a useful resource for the digital preservation and recordkeeping communities.

 ## Changes